Sunday, February 22, 2009

 Gone Fishing

-Until very recently we did not have fishing gear aboard.
-I could not decide exactly what I needed or wanted, so for well over a year I have procrastinated.
+Until very recently, we did not have fishing gear aboard.
+I couldn't decide exactly what I needed or wanted, so for well over a year, I have been procrastinating.
 The biggest obstacle has been there is no room on the stern to set up a rod for trolling and little spare room aboard to store fishing equipment.
 Shortly after we arrived in George Town, I attended a fishing seminar put on by a cruiser very knowledgeable on the subject.
 This really filled some huge knowledge gaps for me and inspired me to get moving.
 In George Town, the prices on the fishing gear, as with most everything else was too much.
-I found the fishing gear prices at a marine supply store on Long Island to be comparable to US prices and 1/3 to 1/2 less than George Town and Nassau.
+I found the fishing gear prices at a marine supply store on Long Island to be comparable to US prices and 1/3 to 1/2 less than in George Town and Nassau.
 I had decided with our cluttered stern situation and otherwise limited space aboard to go with a Cuban YoYo, which is a hand line.
 Our first opportunity to use the new gear was on our return from the northern tip of Long Island to George Town.
 This route crosses very deep water where the fishing is best.
 We had our line out for about one hour before we got a hit.
-We were under sail at about 7 1/2 knots so first we had to slow the boat down.
+We were under sail at about 7 1/2 knots, so first we had to slow the boat down.
 We rolled in the jib and then turned slightly into the wind.
-The Mahi Mahi on our line was absolutely beautiful swimming and fighting in the crystal clear water.
-As soon as a Mahi Mahi is pulled from the water they lose their beautiful colors.
+The Mahi Mahi on our line was absolutely beautiful, swimming and fighting in the crystal clear water.
+As soon as a Mahi Mahi is pulled from the water, they lose their beautiful colors.